The Janice Dickinson Modeling Agency: Season 4

 The 4th season premiered on August 26, 2008.
-This season sees Janice close down her property at Hollywood and Highland and move her agency to a villa titled the Model House, where she will live with a select number of her existing and new models.
-Halfway through the season, a request for plus-size models is made by a client which Janice eventually chose not to refuse, though she becomes abrasive and intolerant over the three new plus-size models her son Nathan introduces to the agency.
+This season sees Janice close down her property at Hollywood & Highland and move her agency to a villa titled the Model House, where she will live with a select number of her existing and new models.
+Halfway through the season, a request for plus-size model is made by a client which Janice eventually chose not to refuse, though she becomes abrasive and intolerant over the three new plus-size models her son Nathan introduces to the agency.

 During the fourth season finale, Janice announced her plans to move to New York City to truly and officially pursue her dreams of making a high fashion boutique agency.
 After firing the plus-size models as well as a popular existing model, Traci Moslenko, the future of the LA agency is currently dim, along with the fact of whether the existing models will stay or leave.
-Janice chose Crystal Truheart to model in the upcoming New York agency, and took in JP as the head of the agency's male division.
+Janice chose Crystal Truheart to model in the upcoming New York agency and took in JP as the head of the agency's male division.

 After four seasons, the show was not renewed, implying the failure of the New York division and the closure of the agency brand.